 Believe it or not, it can be cheap to travel.
 Don’t believe all the things you see in commercials; travel doesn’t have to be luxurious and expensive.
 You’ll have to change your mindset about what comforts are; we are spoiled in America!
 The rest of the world sleep on the floor and live in mud huts, they’re doing just fine, and you will do fine too!

 Several Different Ways To Save Money

-There are hundreds of ways to cut expenses of traveling ranging from accommodations to the food you eat.
-I’ve met a few travelers in Europe with only 600 Euros to their name that have successfully circled the globe by doing work exchange programs, seasonal jobs.
+There are hundreds of ways to cut expenses of traveling, ranging from accommodations to the food you eat.
+I’ve met a few travelers in Europe with only 600 Euros to their names that have successfully circled the globe by doing work exchange programs, seasonal jobs.

 Don’t Get A Mortgage

 While owning a home is the de facto American dream, it is the crux to any traveler’s woes: the proverbial ball and chain.
 You can’t travel while paying a monthly mortgage, property tax, insurance, utilities you didn’t need while renting, HOA fees, and various maintenance expenses and costs.
 A mortgage is typically 20 or 30 years and subject housing bubbles and the subprime crisis.

 Rather than invest in a dwelling, I challenge you to spend in your life.
 You can accumulate all the wealth in the world, buy all the fancy cars and houses, but you can NEVER BUY BACK TIME.